system76/firmware-desktop/jacv6/README.md

-# This update is not yet available.
-You will receive an email when your model's firmware is ready to update.

 # To update firmware:

 1. Backup machine's data.
 There is a small possibility that updating firmware can cause data loss.